yjsyyyjszf/dcm-processor/README.md

 ## The callback function
 A callback function takes the following arguments
-    `jobName`   : The name of the job
+    `jobName`   : The name of the job.
-    `headers`   : The selected fields in the dicom header `params`    : The params object from the `settings.json` `added_params`: This is a dictionary of `injected` params from other jobs.
+    `headers`   : The selected fields in the dicom header.
+    `params`    : The params object from the `settings.json`.
+    `added_params`: This is a dictionary of `injected` params from other jobs.
     `**kwargs`  : We recommend you add this to the list of arguments to capture all other params that may be passed.